24 Plastic Wrap Alternatives for an Eco-Friendly Kitchen

 4.)
 Silicone Bowl Covers & Lids

-Silicone covers and lids are affordable alternatives to plastic wrap that can be used over and over again.
+Silicone food covers and lids are affordable alternatives to plastic wrap that can be used over and over again.
 Food-grade silicone is dishwasher, microwave and freezer safe.
 Silicone bowl covers and silicone tops can be stretched tightly over bowls and food items.
-Silicone lids create a tight seal and suction on top of bowls.
+Silicone lids come in many different sizes and create a tight seal and suction on top of bowls.
+They are a great alternative to plastic wrap in the microwave.
 I recommend buying a set of silicone covers in a variety of sizes so you can skip the plastic wrap as often as possible.

 Check out some of the best silicone bowl covers: